colincoghill/oasisqe/README.md

 OASIS Question Engine

-Current Status:  fourth pre-release, 3.9.4.
+Current Status:  fifth pre-release, 3.9.5.

 This has most of the functionality of the original OASIS system, but still needs a lot more documentation and testing.

-Priority for fifth release is documentation, stability, and question editing.
+Priority for sixth release is documentation, stability, and question editing.

 Main web site:  http://www.oasisqe.com/